sbt/sbt-ci-release/readme.md

   "sbt-ci-release bot".
 - For email, use your own email address
 - For passphrase, generate a random password with a password manager.
 This will be the environment variables PGP_PASSPHRASE in your CI.
-Take not of `PGP_PASSPHRASE`.
+Take note of `PGP_PASSPHRASE`.

 At the end you'll see output like this